-Eighty percent of grades one and two students who participate in the French program attend the after school portion of the program.
+Eighty percent of grades one through three students who participate in the French program attend the after school portion of the program.
 There are plans to eventually turn it into an International Studies Program, and all participants will have to attend an additional hour after school to receive the French humanities instruction.

-Given a school-wide focus on promoting the French program, students in grades one and two will increase participation in the after school French program by an increase of one percentage point when comparing September 2005 attendance to May 2006 attendance.
+Given a school-wide focus on promoting the French program, students in grades one through three will increase participation in the after school French program by an increase of one percentage point when comparing September 2006 attendance to May 2007 attendance.

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END Coordinate student events with monthly PTA meetings.
-Principal, Assistant Principal, French teacher, and PTA 10/24/2005 05/24/2006 Coordinate quarterly student events with the French consulate.
-Principal, Assistant Principal, French teacher, and PTA 10/24/2005 05/24/2006 Develop and disseminate a French newsletter involving parental involvement and student activities.
-Principal, Assistant Principal, French teacher, and PTA 10/24/2005 05/24/2006
+PERSONS RESPONSIBLE TIME LINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Coordinate quarterly student events with the Principal, Assistant Principal, 10/16/2006 05/30/2007 District Strategic \$0.00 French consulate.
+French teacher, and PTA Plan Coordinate student events with monthly PTA Principal, Assistant Principal, French teacher, and PTA 09/12/2006 05/30/2007 District Strategic \$0.00 meetings.
+French teacher, and PTA Pian Develop and disseminate a French newsletter Principal, Assistant Principal, 10/16/2006 05/30/2007 District Strategic \$100.00 involving parental involvement and student French teacher, and PTA Plan activities.

-The evaluation component will include recording the number of students attending the after school French program in April 2006 as compared to September 2005 attendance.
+The evaluation component will include recording the number of students attending the after school French program in April 2007 as compared to September 2006 attendance.